 - Sort—Click the correspondingSorticon ( ) to sort on a specific column.

 - Notify when alert is—Select this dialog box to configure the alert states; theOpenstate is enabled by default.
-After the alert states are selected, select the integration services on the left hand side of the UI that you want to generate alerts for.
+After selecting the alert states, select the integration services that you want to generate alerts for.

 - Trigger notification for config alert only after the alert is open for—Specify the length of time (in minutes) for which you want to wait before sending notifications after an alert is generated.
 This value does not apply for recurring (or scheduled) notifications.

 - View theSummaryof all the alert rule.Editif you want to change any setting andSavethe alert rule.